GeorgeCraggs/sola/README.md

 ## Running Examples

-Head to the examples directory and run `./compile-and-run.sh`.
+Head to the examples directory and run `./cli.sh run` or `./cli.sh watch`

 ## Contributing